Can dogs eat bread? Wheat bread and plain white bread is safe for dogs to eat in moderation.

 Can dogs eat bread in all instances?
 Most dogs are completely fine eating a little bread.
 But, just like humans, some won’t respond well to bread.

-So, the first time you give your dog bread, only give a small piece, and watch them carefully for any symptoms of stomach upset afterwards.
+So, the first time you give your dog bread, only give a small piece.
+Watch your dog carefully for any symptoms of stomach upset afterwards.

 Bread is low in nutrients and vitamins, but very high in carbs and calories.
 So, this food doesn’t really add much to your dog’s diet.